The Importance Of Planning For Your Future

 Who Do You Trust To Make Your Financial Decisions?

-You will need to delegate power of attorney to a specific person.
+You will also need to delegate power of attorney to a specific person.
 Your advanced health-care directive delegate is not responsible for your financial decisions unless you delegate them power of attorney of your finances as well.
+These financial decisions can include paying bills, managing your assets, paying taxes, paying medical or health care expenses and more.